Sámi people: Bubonic plague

 Until the arrival of bubonic plague in northern Norway in 1349, the Sámi and the Norwegians occupied very separate economic niches.
-The Sámi hunted reindeer and fished for their livelihood.
+The Sámi managed large herds of reindeer or fished along the fjords for their livelihood.
 The Norwegians, who were concentrated on the outer islands and near the mouths of the fjords, had access to the major European trade routes so that, in addition to marginal farming in the Nordland, Troms, and Finnmark counties, they were able to establish commerce, trading fish for products from the south.
 According to old Nordic texts, the Sea Sámi and the Mountain Sámi are two classes of the same people and not two different ethnic groups, as had been erroneously believed.

 This socioeconomic balance greatly changed when bubonic plague came to northern Norway in December 1349.
 The Norwegians were closely connected to the greater European trade routes, along which the plague traveled; consequently, they were infected and died at a far higher rate than Sámi in the interior.
 Of all the states in the region, Norway suffered the most from this plague.
 Depending on the parish, 60 to 76 percent of northern Norwegian farms were abandoned following the plague, while land-rents, another measure of population, dropped to 9–28% of pre-plague levels.
 Although the population of northern Norway is sparse compared to southern Europe, the disease spread just as fast.
 The spread of the plague-carrying flea (Xenopsylla cheopsis) from the south was facilitated by the transport of wooden barrels holding wheat, rye, or wool, where the fleas were able to live, and even reproduce, for several months at a time.
 The Sámi lived on fish and reindeer meat, and did not eat wheat or rye.
 They lived in communities detached from the Norwegians; being only loosely connected to the European trade routes, they fared far better than the Norwegians.